INP-SDT/Bioimaging-Data-Management-Workflow-for-Plasma-Medicine/README.md

 ## Set up
 A running Jupyter environment is necessary to run the provided notebooks.
+All notebooks were designed and tested on Python 3.12.5.
 In case of need follow the [installation guideline](https://jupyter.org/install).

+Set up

 ## Usage